darrellodonnell/tswg-trust-registry-tf/v2/README.md

   * This (i.e. returning 405) is an odd way of dealing with an issue.
 * create 2 (or more) APIs - most basic and richer?
 * other???
+* Should we EVER allow listing DIDs????
+Sankarshan GREAT QUESTION

+## TODO:

+* Logging/Surveillance/Attacks - how do Trust Registries mitigate Adversarial Impacts
+  * ISSUE - bullet-list it to Tom
+  * privacy/phone-home concerns ->
+  * adversarial approach ->
+* TR Use Cases - @Antti to
+*

 ## UPDATE 2023-12-07